-The output(s) will latch off at some supply voltage below 6.0 V. As long as the $V{DD}$ level stays within the normal specified range, the internal logic states within the device will be sustained.
+The output(s) will latch off at some supply voltage below 6.0 V. As long as the VDD level stays within the normal specified range, the internal logic states within the device will be sustained.

-In the cases where the supply voltage drops below the undervoltage threshold, (VPWRUV) the output will turn off, $\overline{FS}$ will go to Logic [0], and the fault register UVF bit will be set to 1.
+In the case where supply voltage drops below the undervoltage threshold (VPWRUV) output will turn off, $\overline{FS}$ will go to Logic [0], and the fault register UVF bit will be set to 1.